kx1t/planefence/README.md

 ### Prerequisites
 1. These instructions assume that you already have a relatively standard installation of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 on your Raspberry Pi.
 If you don't have this, Google "FlightAware feeder", "Radarbox24 feeder", or something similar to get started.
 Get a RPi 3B+ or 4, an RTL-SDR dongle, an antenna, and come back here when you can access a map with aircraft flying over your home.
 2. You should feel somewhat comfortable installing and configuring software on a Raspberry Pi or a similar Linux system using Github.
 You will be making modifications to your system, and there is a chance you screw things up.
 You do so at your own risk.
-3. You should have GIT installed on your Raspberry Pi.
-If you don't, you can add it by typing the following on the command line: `sudo apt install git`
-4. You should know how to use your Raspberry Pi's default text editor called `nano`.
-Most importantly, you should remember that you can save your edits with `CTRL-o` and exit from the editor with `CTRL-x`.
+3. Feel free to inspect the installation scripts.
+It's generally a good security practice to make sure you understand and agree what they are doing, before you run a script written by a stranger on your machine.

-### Note - don't install as user `root`
+### Note - don't (ever!) install as user `root`
 When you follow the instructions below, I strongly recommend to install all software and scripts as user `pi` and NOT as user `root`.
 Reasons for this include general system security, but also - once you run PlaneFence as `root`, it will create files that cannot be read or overwritten by any other user, and this stops your ability to run `PlaneFence` as user `pi` in the future.
 So, please stick with user `pi`.